50gramm/ForceField3D/README.md

 **3D visualization of electric field**

-This application intended to visualize electric field (force lines, equipotential surface) in 3D.
+This application intended to visualize electric field (lines of force, equipotential surface) in 3D.

 ## Features
 - Interactive